pytest-dev/pytest-order/docs/source/index.rst

 Examples
 --------
-All examples shown in this documentation can be also found in the repository under `example <https://github.com/pytest-dev/pytest-order/tree/master/example/>`__ as working test files.
+Most examples shown in this documentation can be also found in the repository under `example <https://github.com/pytest-dev/pytest-order/tree/master/example/>`__ as working test files.